waldo-vision/docs.waldo.vision/docs/App-Docs/contributing-to-electron.md

 If your want to make changes to the code, you can do so by adding changes to the *new fork*.
 Once you have made changes, you can push them to the *new fork* by clicking on the **Commit** button.
 For more information on how to push changes to the *new fork*, please refer to the [GitHub documentation](https://help.github.com/en/articles/using-git-commands-to-manage-your-repository-and-files).
 Click on the **Commit** button and add a message to describe the changes you have made.

+## 👋 Before you start working on your changes
+When you want to contribute to the project, you should create an issue on the [GitHub repository](https://github.com/waldo-vision/waldo.desktop.app) and state what component you are working on.
+This makes it easier for people to work with you and your progress, where others can view your work and maybe even develop your code!
+Then, you can create a pull request.
+Read more about the structure of your pull request below.

 :::important
 Please note that any changes to the `package.json`, `craco.config.js`, `.gitignore` or `yarn.lock` files will be ignored unless you have a specific reason to do so.
 :::